microsoft/ai-freezer-monitor/anomaly-detection-training/README.md

 # Machine Learning Training Notebook

-After you have 30 days of data from your freezer you can use it to train a Machine Learning model.
-The goal of this model is be able to warn you before the freezer fails rather than after the tempereature is already too high.
-To do this we're going to use an autoencoder algorithem.
+Once you have 30 days of data from your freezer, you're ready to train a custom Machine Learning (ML) model!
+The goal of this model is to warn you before a freezer fails, giving you time to address the failure prior to losing critical work.
+To do this we'll use an auto-encoder algorithm.

 ## About Autoencoders